TheMagicNacho/knowtilus/README.md

 # knowtilus::TODO
-- [ ] Implement a more robust query augmentation
+- [x] Implement a more robust query augmentation
 - [ ] Add image classification on crawl
+- [ ] Implement a lamenter
+- [ ] Implement a dictionary to check if words exist
+- [ ] Implement a spell checker

 # Lexer